What is a 501(c)(3) organization?

-Remember: just because the organization is tax-exempt does not mean you don't have to comply with local regulations, including building codes.
+Remember: just because the organization is tax-exempt, that does not mean you don't have to comply with local regulations, including building codes.
 Working with a trusted legal partner ensures you have all the permits and licenses required to operate your business without concern of penalty.

 To ensure the organization doesn’t lose its tax-exempt status, it must continue to operate under the purposes that were listed in its application.
 The organization must also comply with state requirements for filing annual reports and maintaining a registered agent.

 If an organization does not file its required annual return with the IRS (or files late), the IRS may assess penalties.
 If the organization does not file the annual report as required for three consecutive years, it will automatically lose its tax-exempt status.